jonas-eschle/tf-pwa/docs/FAQ.rst

       numpy.linalg.LinAlgError: Singular matrix

-4.1 Free paramters are not used in model.
+4.1 Free parameters are not used in the model.

 4.2 Used numpy for calculation of variable.
 The calculation have to be done in get_amp with TensorFlow.